Jint-lzxy/sockify/DESIGN.md

 #### `socket_error`

-The class `socket_error` defines an exception object that is thrown on failure by the functions in the library.
+The class `socket_error` defines an exception object that is thrown on failure by the functions in the Sockify library.

 1. **Synopsis:**